sdorfman14/dinos/README.md

     Dinos v.alpha
                     by Sam Dorfman <samdorfman0@gmail.com>

-Dinos is a mesozoic animation in ASCII art based on asciiquarium.
+Dinos is a mesozoic animation in ASCII art.

 Installation
 ------------